TransTitle/TransTitle/CONTRIBUTING.md

 We only accept pull requests that are rebased on the appropriate branch (`main` or `source-only`, see below), and are up-to-date.
 We do not "merge" pull requests, because it adds GIT history noise.

+If commits are fixing any issues, have the issue number with `#` prefix in the commit message.

 ### Easier - if you can remove your branch afterwards